-The following documents related to consumer affairs and the financial security of people 50-plus are presented in reverse chronological order.
+The following documents related to consumer affairs, financial security, and livable communities issues that benefit people 50-plus are presented in reverse chronological order.